-The Rockton School District will be administering BinaxNow Testing for students/staff who are close contacts.
-Students/staff who are showing symptoms of COVID-19 must have a negative PCR test result to return to school (per WCHD).
-Updated 9/27.
+The Rockton School District will be administering BinaxNow Testing for students/staff who are showing symptoms of COVID-19.
 If a student shows symptoms, they will be directed to the nurse's office where the trained nurse will administer the test.
 Parents will be contacted before tests are administered.
 After the test is given, the student or staff member will have to wait for the results.
 If the student/staff member is positive, they will be sent home.
 If a student/staff member is negative, they will be able to return to class.
 However, if the student or staff member is too sick to return to class, they will be sent home.
 When a student/staff is symptomatic, the district will provide a BinaxNow test with guardian/staff consent.